ibexa/documentation-developer/docs/guide/repository.md

 ### Using Cache Service

 Using the internal cache service allows you to use an interface and to not have to care whether the system has been configured to place the cache in Memcached or on File system.
 And as eZ Platform requires that instances use a cluster-aware cache in Cluster setup, you can safely assume your cache is shared *(and invalidated)* across all web servers.

+!!! note

+    Current implementation uses a caching library called TagAwareAdapter which implements `Psr\Cache\CacheItemPoolInterface`, and therefore is compatible with PSR-6.

 !!! note "Use unique vendor prefix for Cache key!"